StefanoMalaussena/StefanoMalaussena/README.md

 - 📫 How to reach me **malaussenapsn@gmail.com**

-- ⚡ Fun fact **I was a Cook and even owned a restaurant!
+- ⚡ Fun fact: **I was a Cook and even owned a restaurant!
 I also am fluent in Italian, so parliamo di opportunità bevendo un espresso?**

 <h3 align="left">Connect with me:</h3>
 <p align="left">